 Six-time Coretta Scott King Award winner and four-time Caldecott Honor recipient Bryan Collier brings this classic, inspirational poem to life, written by poet Useni Eugene Perkins.

-Do you know who you are?Who really are?
+Do you know who you are?

 This lyrical, empowering poem celebrates black children and seeks to inspire all young people to dream big and achieve their goals.